 NZD/USD Hourly Chart: Kiwi Breakdown Carries Continuation Potential

 Chart prepared by James Stanley

---- Written by James Stanley, Analyst for DailyFX.com
+--- Written by James Stanley, Strategist for DailyFX.com

 To receive James Stanley’s analysis directly via email, please SIGN UP HERE